swrlab/swrlab/PRINCIPLES.md

 Regular dependency upgrades are crucial for maintaining the health and security of technical systems at SWR Audio Lab.
 Keeping dependencies up-to-date ensures that our systems benefit from the latest features, performance improvements, and, most importantly, security patches.

 However, these upgrades carry inherent risks, such as compatibility issues or unforeseen bugs introduced by newer versions.
 These can lead to system instability or conflicts with existing components.
 To mitigate these risks, we employ testing and validation processes, including automated tests and staged rollouts, to ensure upgrades do not disrupt service functionality or user experience.
 By balancing the importance of staying current with the need for cautious implementation, we maintain robust, secure, and efficient technical systems.

+## Service Lifecycle

+All of our projects and services must be actively maintained (dependency and platform updates as well as security and CVE fixes) or need to be reevaluated and eventually turned off.

+We aim to avoid quick hacks that build technical debt in the future.

 ## Service Architecture